securefederatedai/openfl/openfl-workspace/keras/hippmapp3r/README.md

 An error has been observed on Cascade Lake CPUs: "CPU implementation of Conv3D currently only supports the NHWC tensor format."

 ### Workarounds:
-1. Use a more recent CPU, such as Ice Lake, which supports the required tensor format.
+1. Use a more recent CPU, such as 3rd Generation Intel® Xeon® Scalable Processors (codenamed Ice Lake), which supports the required tensor format.
 2. Alternatively, use a GPU to avoid this issue entirely.

 ## Reference